After record high interest rates in 2022, many consumers are considering using cash or a construction loan to fund their new dream home.

 Whether you work with a general contractor or you lead the entire construction process yourself, you'll need official building plans that are certified by an engineer or architect, depending on your local municipality.

-You can also view and purchase building plans online, but it's best to understand permitting rules prior to buying a plan online.
-You'll want to take into account the topography of the land when obtaining building plans.
-And you'll need to decide overall square footage and basic requirements like number of bedrooms, baths, etc. This will also be the time determine the size of a garage, or if the home has a patio or basement - among other things.
+You can also view and purchase building plans online, but it's best to understand first explore the different style of construction.
+You'll also want to take into account the topography of the land when obtaining building plans.
+And you'll need to decide overall square footage and basic requirements like number of bedrooms, baths, etc. During the design process, you will also determine the size of a garage and if the home has a patio or basement - among other things.
+This is also when you can begin planning the price per square foot and nailing down the construction budget.

 Step 4: Interview & Hire Subcontractors if Building on Your Own